Antique finish concrete stain for cement statuary

 To see photo examples of the finishes described in the article, type "Acid Staining 101" in any browser search engine and click on the link that would normally be in this position.

 I prefer Scofield Lithochrome chemstain.
-It is muriatic acid based and although not as caustic as pure muriatic acid, it will stain and mildly eat into your clothes.
+It is muriatic acid based and although not as caustic as pure Muriatic Acid [linked by editor to product info at Amazon], it will stain and mildly eat into your clothes.
 It will also stain your hands fairly quickly but other skin seems to resist the color.
 Other skin however does feel the burn not long after a drop gets directly on your skin, so take care.
 The stain colors the concrete through a chemical reaction.
 When applying with a brush (as I do) you will notice that within only a few dips, the tin part of the brush starts to turn pink, then rust.
 It will disintegrate if you leave the brush sitting in the acid.
 Do not do this.
 It "kills" the acid, and dead acid is useless.
 Pour small amounts of the stain into a glass jar or measuring cup for application.
 Always assume any stain poured out of the gallon jug will be wasted if not used.
 As you apply, the stain in the jar becomes activated by dirt and concrete particles picked up by the brush and will become inert within a day or so.
 Never pour dirty acid back into the jug as it reduces the life of the whole gallon.

 Generally speaking I use the stain at full concentration.
 I find that for my use, the more dramatic coloration looks best.
 I do however, for certain effects, cut the stain with water.